« MySpace Mobile - The Ad Supported Play | Main | Orange UK: Ringing Up Xmas Tunes »

 VoIP Lowdown reviews Skype’s plans to enter the mobile market with Wi-Fi phones and dual-mode cordless handsets among the company’s new range of products scheduled to debut this year.

-Leonard Low lists ten good reasons why mobile devices are important for education.
+Leonard Low lists ten good reasons why mobile devices are essential for education.

 Just before saying goodbye: